Aviva Finance Limited

 Aviva Finance Limited is a sharia complaint major non-bank financial institution in Bangladesh.
 It was formerly called Reliance Finance Limited.
 Mohammed Saiful Alam is the chairman of Aviva Finance Limited and also S. Alam Group.
 The former managing director of Reliance Finance Limited, Proshanta Kumar Halder, embezzled from Reliance and other financial institutions in Bangladesh through fraudulent loans.
-According to the Anti-Corruption Commission Proshanta Kumar Halder had stolen 102 billion taka.
+According to the Anti-Corruption Commission Proshanta Kumar Halder stole 102 billion taka.
 The Daily Star gave Proshanta Kumar Halder the name sultan of swindle.

 History

 Aviva Finance Limited started as Bahrain Bangladesh Finance and Investment Company Limited in 1996.
 Mascot Finance Company Limited invested in 2000 and was renamed to Oman Bangladesh Leasing & Finance Limited.
 In 2003, the foreign investors sold all their shares.